codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool first screen](/Source/Images/screen1.png?raw=true)

-- In case you see an "PowerShell file script policy execution is restricted", type `[ENTER]` to open an new POWERSHELL window with the execution policy set to `Bypass` for the process scope, still allowing to execute the setup, like in the screen below:
+- In case you see an "PowerShell file script policy execution is restricted", type `[ENTER]` to execute an POWERSHELL script to set to `Bypass` for the process scope, still allowing to execute the setup, like in the screen below:

     ![ASUS Setup Tool powershell execution policy](/Source/Images/screen2.png?raw=true)

-- Choose if you want to install LiveDash. **The installation of LiveDash requires patching LightingService, which may lead to incompatibility for products launched after 2020.
-This will also affect AuraSync installation.**
 - Choose which version of AuraSync you want, by typing `1` or `2`:
   - 1 - NEW: Version **1.07.84_v2** if you want the latest hardware support available, but this version has more bloated modules, which leads to more processes running on the system.
   - 2 - OLD: Version **1.07.66** has a less bloated module installation, but may not have support for products launched after 2020.

+- Choose if you want to install LiveDash. **The installation of LiveDash requires patching LightingService, which may lead to incompatibility for products launched after 2020.
+This will also affect AuraSync installation.**

     ![ASUS Setup Tool AuraSync version](/Source/Images/screen3.png?raw=true)